MiguelCardoso77/SurgicalSync-BackEnd/docs/SprintA/20-create-a-new-staff-profile/readme.md

 This user story relies on the following API functionalities:

--   To update an operation type:
+-   To create a staff profile:
     ```
     POST /staff
     ```